Really glad to have you along for the ride as well.

 Well, you know what?

-He's just thumbing his nose at everybody's face, saying, you know, what are you going to do to me?
+He's just thumbing his nose at everybody's face saying, you know, what are you going to do to me?

-Uh let me finish with this.
+Let me finish with this.

-Uh you you are a tight with Mike Tyson.
+You are tight with Mike Tyson.

 Mike Tyson's a guy about my age.

-Um, I watched him fight.
+I watched him fight.

 We all were thrilled by how he fought.